 The proposed regulations are fairly complex, and no assurance can be given that the final regulations will be substantially the same.
 However, given the statutory requirements of the FATCA provisions and the manner in which the IRS is proposing to implement these requirements, any entity that is an FFI will need to adopt substantial procedures to ensure compliance.

-If you have any questions or would like more information on the issues discussed in this LawFlash, please contact any of the following Morgan Lewis lawyers:Bogle-Charles
+If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the following Morgan Lewis lawyer:Bogle-Charles

 This article was originally published by Bingham McCutchen LLP.